ikfoundation.org

 Kaitag region, Daghestan.
 18th century or earlier.
 “Hundred Creatures”.
 Silk embroidery on cotton, 159 x 117 cm.
 Courtesy of: Textile Art Publications (TAP), London.Kaitag region, Daghestan.
 18th century or earlier.
 “Hundred Creatures”.
 Silk embroidery on cotton, 159 x 117 cm.
 Courtesy of: Textile Art Publications (TAP), London.

-The exhibition took place between 1 April-1 May 1994 and was a cooperation between the senior associate member of Sankt Anthony’s College, Oxford and author Robert Chenciner, Textile Art Publications (TAP) London and The IK Foundation & Company who arranged the exhibition at Christinehof castle, Sweden.
+The exhibition took place between 1 April-1 May 1994.
+It was a cooperation between the senior associate member of Sankt Anthony’s College, Oxford and author Robert Chenciner, Textile Art Publications (TAP) London and The IK Foundation & Company, who arranged the exhibition at Christinehof Castle, Sweden.

 Sources: